kalekdev/uni/fundamentals/physics.typ

   image("images/resonant-frequency.png", width: 60%),
 ) <fig-resonant-frequency>

-An application of this is when tuning a radio, the resonant frequency of an LRC circuit is adjusted so that it is the same as the desired radio station's signal and that specific induced signal has the largest amplitude.
+An application of this is when tuning a radio, the resonant frequency of an LRC circuit is adjusted so that it is close to the desired radio station's signal and that specific induced signal has the largest amplitude.

 ===== Q Factor
 Reducing the damping constant $beta$ not only increases the amplitude but also makes the resonance peak narrower, focusing the oscillator on a narrow ranger of driving frequencies: